WARP-LAB/Pareizrakstiba/README.md

 #### 2020.01

 * 2020-07-02
+* A version for macOS 10.15 (64-bit) created.
+* Built w/ minimum deployment target macOS 10.13.
-* Language dictionary and affix tables updated to latest stable 1.4.0 (2020-04-11)
+* Language dictionary and affix tables updated to latest stable 1.4.0 (2020-04-11).
-* Hunspell updated to latest stable 1.7.0 (2018-11-12)
+* Hunspell updated to latest stable 1.7.0 (2018-11-12).
-* Looked at Nuspell, but kept Hunspell for this version because I'm lazy
+* Looked at Nuspell, but kept Hunspell for this version because I'm lazy.
 * Beta as it is not code signed.

 #### 4.0

 * 2018-01-19
-* A version for Mac OS X 10.13 (64-bit) created.
+* A version for macOS 10.13 (64-bit) created.
 * Language dictionary and affix tables updated to latest stable 1.3.0 (2016-09-16).
 * Beta as it is not code signed.

 #### 3.2

 * 2015-07-02
-* A version for Mac OS X 10.10+ (64-bit) created.
+* A version for OS X 10.10+ (64-bit) created.
-* Built w/ deployment target 10.9, so it should work also from 10.9.
+* Built w/ minimum deployment target OS X 10.9.
 * However v3.1 is still suggested for OS X 10.7 to 10.9.
 * Language dictionary and affix tables updated to latest stable 1.1.0.
 (2015-05-21).
 * Hunspell updated to latest stable 1.3.3.
 (2014-06-02).